-I have been working with Rublev Colours Artist Oils for the past several years now.
-So much so that my palette is nearly entirely comprised of their colors, and for my students you can buy the colors on the palette that I use in my workshops from Natural Pigments.
+I have been working with Rublev Colours Artist Oils for several years.
+So much so that my palette is nearly entirely comprised of their colors, and for my students, you can buy the colors on the palette that I use in my workshops from Natural Pigments.
 This is for students who wish to use my full or limited palette.

 Ultramarine Blue (Green Shade)

 Antica Green Earth

 Lead-Tin Yellow Dark

 Cyprus Umber Raw Dark

 Cobalt Chromite Blue

 The list of colors and materials is integral to my working palette.
 It has been selected for fast drying time so that your progress in the workshop may run smoothly without the added difficulty of having to work over still-wet or tacky paint.
 You will notice many earth colors, numbers, and lead pigments.
 The oils that bind these pigments and that will be used as a medium also exemplify quick drying times.